 is a risk for complications involving the brain.
 These complications may include:

-- Loss of the ability or speak or the ability to understand speech (aphasia)
+Loss of the ability to speak or understand speech (aphasia)

 concerns with your healthcare provider before the procedure.